 A World in Harmony with Nature

 In the katuns, the stars shine brighter, the springs run colder, and the bread tastes better than anywhere else.
-Simple stone and wooden huts, livestock enclosures, and horses grazing freely beneath peaks that hold snow even in August create a living portrait of a rich cultural heritage.
+Simple stone and wooden huts, horses grazing freely beneath peaks that hold snow even in August, create a living portrait of a rich cultural heritage that you will carry with you forever.

-While there are fewer huts today than in the past, the spirit of the highlanders remains steadfast.
 At a katun, you are never just a tourist; you are welcomed as family.
-By savoring the finest local cheeses and traditional cuisine, you aren’t just a visitor—you are supporting these families in preserving a lifestyle that has survived for millennia.
+By savoring the finest local cheeses and traditional cuisine, you are directly supporting these families in preserving a lifestyle that has survived for millennia.

-Wake up to the scent of mountain herbs, spend a night under the vast open sky, and experience the enduring soul of the “Great Highlands.”
+Wake up to the scent of mountain herbs, spend a night under the vast open sky, and experience the enduring soul and peace of the “Great Highlands.”